knoxjeffrey/knoxjeffrey.github.io/_posts/2015-02-25-course-three-week-three-capybara-and-xpath.markdown

 comments: true
 ---

-In my last post on [Dynamic CSS Elements](../../../../2015/02/24/course-three-week-three-dynamic-css-elements/) for feature tests in Capybara I discussed techniques to get a handle on the attribute for an object in a list for example.
+In my last post on Dynamic CSS Elements for feature tests in Capybara I discussed techniques to get a handle on the attribute for an object in a list for example.
 The main disadvantage with this however is that it in many cases you have to alter your view code in order to run your feature tests which I don't really like the idea of.

+(Click on the link to read my post on [Dynamic CSS Elements](../../../../2015/02/24/course-three-week-three-dynamic-css-elements/))

 Another method is available using xPath selectors in Capybara which means you don't have to touch your view codes and I'll out line the approach below.